-SAMIR joined Watsi on January 5th, 2021.
-Seven months ago, SAMIR joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-SAMIR's most recent donation supported Venance, a kindergartener from Tanzania, to fund corrective surgery so he can play and walk more easily.
+Samir joined Watsi on January 5th, 2021.
+Two years ago, Samir joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Samir's most recent donation supported Nafissa, a beautiful 25 year old mother from Burkina Faso, to fund a mass removal on her jaw.

-SAMIR has funded healthcare for 7 patients in 4 countries.
+Samir has funded healthcare for 27 patients in 8 countries.

-SAMIR has funded healthcare for 7 patients in 4 countries.
+Samir has funded healthcare for 27 patients in 8 countries.

-Sos is a 76-year-old vegetable farmer who, together with his wife, has three daughters and three sons.
-Sos and his wife enjoy tending the vegetables on their farm, and like to play with their grandson.
-For the past year, Sos has had an ear infection.
-This infection caused the tympanic membrane, or the ear drum, in his right ear ear to perforate.
-For this reason, Sos experiences hearing loss, pain and ear discharge.
-He cannot communicate clearly with others and is in chronic pain.
-Sos traveled to our medical partner's care center to receive treatment.
-On January 20th, he will undergo a myringoplasty procedure in his right ear.
-During this procedure, surgeons will close the perforation.
-Our medical partner, Children's Surgical Centre, is requesting $464 to fund this procedure.
+Mao is a 22-year-old welder.
+He has two older sisters and enjoys fishing and playing football with his friends.
+When he was young, Mao had a severe ear infection.
+This infection caused the tympanic membrane, or his ear drum, to perforate.
+Now, Mao experiences hearing loss, ear discharge, pain, and tinnitus.
+He shared that he can't communicate clearly with others.
+Mao traveled to our medical partner's care center hoping to receive treatment.
+On May 3rd, he will undergo a myringoplasty procedure.
+During this procedure, surgeons will close the perforations.
+Our medical partner, Children's Surgical Centre, is requesting $487 to fund this procedure.
 This covers medications, supplies, and inpatient care.
-Sos shared, "I hope that after surgery I will be better, with no more ear infection and discharge, and improved hearing."
+Mao says, "I want to get healthy and be free of pain and discharge."